-(e) All reports of mental health evaluations shall use the diagnostic terminology listed in the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.
+(5) All reports of mental health evaluations shall use the diagnostic terminology listed in the edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) designated by the department.

-(g) The physician shall identify the schizoid, antisocial, inadequate, sociopathic, passive, hysterical, paranoid, or dependent personality types.
+(7) The physician shall identify the personality disorders as defined in the edition of the DSM designated by the department.
 Patients with these longstanding character disorders may show problem behavior that seems more related to current stress than it is, sometimes unconsciously insinuating themselves into difficult situations of which they then complain.
 Emotional reactions to an injury and subsequent events must be carefully evaluated in these patients.
 It must be medically probable that such reactions are permanent before a category of impairment can be attributed to the injury; temporary reactions or preexisting psychopathology must be differentiated.

 .
 WSR 15-19-139, § 296-20-330, filed 9/22/15, effective 10/23/15; Order 74-32, § 296-20-330, filed 6/21/74, effective 10/1/74.]